 The Greeks do not think correctly about coming-to-be and passing-away; for no thing comes to be or passes away, but is mixed together and dissociated from the things that are.
 And thus they would be correct to call coming-to-be being mixed together and passing-away being dissociated.
 (DK 59 B17)

 What seems to us, through perception, to be generation of new or destruction of old entities is not that at all.
-Rather, objects that appear to us to be born, to grow, and to die, are merely arrangements of more metaphysically basic ingredients.
-The mechanism for the apparent coming-to-be is mixture.
+Rather, objects that appear to us to be born, to grow, and to die, are merely arrangements and re-arrangements of more metaphysically basic ingredients.
+The mechanism for the apparent coming-to-be is mixing and separating out from the mixture produced by the vortex motion of the mass of ingredients.
 Through that mechanism, the real things, the ingredients, can retain their character throughout.
 When an arrangement breaks apart (or “passes away”) the ingredients are dissociated from one another (through separation) and can be re-mixed to form (or “become”) different arrangements, i.e., other perceptible objects.

 “All things were together.”
 B1 (in part)